 A more complex but complete setup is to pair a cloud data warehouse (Snowflake, BigQuery, or Redshift) with dbt (a transformation and modeling tool) along with Fivetran for data pipelines and chartio for reporting.

-This is more expensive — you're dealing with four different vendors, instead of two — but it is a complete solution. dbt gives you data transformation capabilities; Fivetran saves you engineering time, and chartio gives you an acceptable level of data reporting.
+This is more expensive — you're dealing with four different vendors, instead of two — but it is a complete solution. dbt gives you data transformation capabilities; Fivetran saves you engineering time, and chartio gives you great data reporting.

 This is still an analyst-first setup, though you might need to borrow a software engineer from within your company just to set everything up once (which, in our experience, takes about a week).

-(Or ... you could, you know, replace dbt and chartio with Holistics.)
+(Biased comment: ... or you could, you know, replace dbt and chartio with Holistics.)

 We're obviously biased here, because we believe buying an all-in-one tool is a better approach for most companies.
 But the truth is that the principles we've expressed in this post are more important than the actual tools that you eventually choose to implement.